-Through the generous support of the Mellon Foundation, SSRC launched the Research AMP Partner Sites project, a year-long partnership with four research groups to help them develop critical infrastructure for sharing their research using the SSRC’s Research AMP platform.
+Through the generous support of the Mellon Foundation, in 2022 SSRC launched the Research AMP Partner Sites project, a year-long partnership with four research groups to help them use RAMP to develop infrastructure for sharing their research.
 These platform sites are currently in development:

 Cultural Constructions of Race and Racism Research Collective

 Rayya El Zein (PI), Chris Alen Sula, Cultural Studies Association

 We are a global network of media makers, scholars, and activists working to help our communities identify and dismantle colorism and anti-Black racism.
 We turn to local and regional media and popular culture as both archive and tool—an archive in which to trace culturally specific histories of representation; and a tool with which to raise awareness, mobilize, and inform.
 We prioritize perspectives grounded in local languages that are familiar with regional understandings of ethnicity, sect, religion, gender, and class—as well as race.